Endometriosis Symptoms, Treatment, Pregnancy & Diet

-Medroxyprogesterone (Depo-Provera): This is an injectable birth control hormone similar to progesterone that when given every 12 weeks, stops your monthly cycle, along with the subsequent growth of endometrial tissue.
-Before consenting to treatment with Depo-Provera however, take note that potential side-effects include depression, and weight gain (are there any medications out there that DON’T have these blimmin side-effects?)
+Injectibles: Another option you may be prescribed is an injectable birth control hormone similar to progesterone that when given every 12 weeks, stops your monthly cycle, along with the subsequent growth of endometrial tissue.
+Before consenting to treatment however, take note that potential side-effects include depression, and weight gain (are there any medications out there that DON’T have these blimmin side-effects?)

-Danazol: This drug lowers estrogen levels and increases androgen levels putting the body in a menopause like state.
-As well as stopping the ovaries monthly ovulation, Danazol shrinks endometriosis growths and reduces the pain it can cause.
-This drug may be harmful to babies while in utero so this drug may not be a wise choice if you are trying to conceive.
+Steriods: Doctors can also prescribe a synthetic steriod that lowers estrogen levels and increases androgen levels putting the body in a menopause like state.
+As well as stopping the ovaries monthly ovulation, this steriod shrinks endometriosis growths and reduces the pain it can cause.
+This endormetreiosis specific steriod may be harmful to babies while in utero so this drug may not be a wise choice if you are trying to conceive.